-- Red clay brick (often including other hints of colour such as dark grey, blue, purple, brown and yellow - i.e. 'multi' bricks); - Plain clay tiles most commonly blue, occasional red (traditionally with a minimum roof pitch of 40 degrees) with thin leading edge and traditionally proportioned; - Slate tiles common in Victorian and Edwardian areas and next to canals and railway lines; - Stone: evident but never to the exclusion of brick forming lower courses or complete sides of dwellings or in boundary walls;
+- Red clay brick (often including other hints of colour such as dark grey, blue, purple, brown and yellow - i.e. 'multi' bricks); - Plain clay tiles most commonly blue, occasional red (traditionally with a minimum roof pitch of 40 degrees) with thin leading edge and traditionally proportioned; - Slate tiles common in Victorian and Edwardian areas and next to canals and railway lines; - Stone: evident but never to the exclusion of brick - forming lower courses or complete sides of dwellings or in boundary walls;

-- Render some examples, predominantly stucco (smooth lime based mix); - Staffordshire Blue bricks (largely in Victorian and Edwardian contexts); - Glazed tiles (traditionally on Victorian and Edwardian shop fronts but also used in contemporary schemes when appropriate) (see Historic South Derbyshire in Appendix E for more information on shop front design). - Large mature trees, larger than the buildings around them, can be the predominant feature that defines the special character of a settlement, setting it apart from others.
-For example, the pine trees in Ticknall.
+- Render some examples, predominantly stucco (smooth lime based mix); - Staffordshire Blue bricks (largely in Victorian and Edwardian contexts); - Glazed tiles (traditionally on Victorian and Edwardian shop fronts but also used in contemporary schemes when appropriate) (see Historic South Derbyshire in Appendix E for more information on shop front design).